mysociety/alaveteli-experiments/experiments/where-do-users-find-our-sites/backlink-analysis.md

 rankings so it's worth encouraging people to write about us whether there's a directly measurable effect in the Google Analytics referrer table or not.

+On the whole there is not much effect on referrals from all these links, with the following notable exceptions:

+* corporateeurope.org accounts for 7.72% of referral traffic to the EU site
+* atlatszo.org accounts for 10.70% of referral traffic to Hungary's Alaveteli
+* codeforcroatia.org accounts for 13.47% of referral traffic for Croatia

 ## Analysis

 Figures are from 26th February 2016 unless otherwise stated.